University of Ljubljana, Faculty of electrical engineering

 The project focuses on the

-design and development of a conductivity, temperature,
+design and development of a conductivity, temperature, and depth (CTD)

-oceanographic data collection.
+collection.

 Development process will begin